awslabs/Agent-EvalKit/commands/report.md

    ```

 2. Run the script `{SCRIPT}` and parse its JSON output for BRANCH_NAME and RESULTS_PATH.
 All file paths must be absolute.
    **IMPORTANT** You must only ever run this script once.
 The JSON is provided in the terminal as output - always refer to it to get the actual content you're looking for.
+If any error occurs, stop the process immediately and provide solving instructions for users.

+3. Copy the evaluation report template from `templates/eval-report-template.md` to `eval/eval-report.md`.

-3. Load and analyze the evaluation results from the specified path.
+4. Load and analyze the evaluation results from the specified path.

-4. Follow this execution flow:
+5. Follow this execution flow:

-    1. Parse user context from user input (if provided)
+    1. Parse user context from user input (if provided); add entry to Appendix > User Input Tracker in eval-plan.md:
+       - `/evalkit.report`: [User input from $ARGUMENTS, or "Not found"]
     2. Load and validate evaluation results data
     3. Perform comprehensive results analysis
     4. Identify patterns, strengths, and weaknesses